seanaery/ead-test/README.md

 Test Stuff Added in develop branch
 ----------------------------------
-* created a develop branch and added this stuff there.
+* created a develop branch and added this stuff there, then changed it.